Mismail9961/Paint-Website/README.md

 # Paint Website - A simple eCommerce website

-Paint Website is an open-source **Next.js eCommerce Website** project.
+Paint Website is an open-source project.
 It provides a modern, fast and customizable shopping UI.
-This repo is **Full Stack Website** – contributors can improve the design, add new pages, animations and more.

 ---

 ## Features